Land of Hope and Dreams: 2000 live recording

 "Land of Hope and Dreams" was recorded during a performance at Madison Square Garden on July 1, 2000.
 Running 9:22 in length, this rendition was featured on the HBO film Bruce Springsteen & The E Street Band: Live in New York City, first broadcast on April 7, 2001.
 As an audio recording, it was included on accompanying CD release of the same name, on March 27, 2001, which reached number five on the Billboard 200 U.S. album chart.
 In reviewing the release, Entertainment Weekly said that the song "is Springsteen at his most movingly idealistic, with a gospel train replacing the old, youthful promise of escape on a motorbike."

-Then, following the September 11, 2001 terrorist attacks, the same recording was included on the God Bless America charity album, released on October 16, 2001.
+Following the September 11 attacks, the recording was included on the God Bless America charity album, released on October 16, 2001.
 The album, composed of a variety of patriotic, spiritual, and inspirational songs, debuted at number one on the Billboard 200.

-Finally, the performance was included in the DVD release of Bruce Springsteen & The E Street Band: Live in New York City on November 6, 2001.
+The performance was included in the DVD release of Bruce Springsteen & The E Street Band: Live in New York City on November 6, 2001.

 This live recording was reissued again as B-side for "The Rising" single in July 2002.
 Once more, it was included as the final track on the November 2003 compilation The Essential Bruce Springsteen, which reached number 14 on the Billboard 200 and number 28 on the UK Albums Chart.